4.1.9 Satsop River Bridge N5 (Deck Plate Girder Bridge )

 • The 16 panel bridges would be selectively compressed to 10 panels.
 To kitbatch this bridge I need to shorten the height of the plate girders by approximately 1/3rd.
 Total length of those two bridges will be 18 inches.

-I will use a 3/4 inch aluminum trim channel to act as the internal trusses for the 4 span plate girder bridge.
+I will use a 3/4 inch aluminum trim channel as a core.
+The core will act as the internal trusses for the 4 span plate girder bridge and a wider adhesive contact for the bridge ties.
 This will allow me to remove the bridge when/if i need to remove it for storage or transport without damaging it.

 Project Process